Redocly/redocly-cli/docs/rules/arazzo/sourceDescriptions-empty.md

 # sourceDescriptions-empty

-The Source Description object must be defined when `operationId` or `operationPath` is used inside Step to referense description operation.
+The Source Description object must be defined when `operationId` or `operationPath` is used inside Step to reference the description operation.
 `sourceDescriptions` can be undefined in the Arazzo description in case there are no OpenAPI description exist and `x-operation` extension is used inside Step.

 | Arazzo | Compatibility |